Antibiotic overuse is when antibiotics are used when they're not needed. Antibiotics

 and even ask their doctor for it.

-For example, strep throat is
+For example, strep throat

-that they do not need.
+for antibiotics that they do not need.

 What Happens When Antibiotics Are Overused?